quii/pepper/README.md

 Matchers allow you to write _domain specific_ matching code, focused on the _specific effects_ you're looking for.
 When used well, with a domain-centric, well-designed codebase, you tend to build a useful library of matchers that you can **re-use and compose** to write clear, consistently written, less brittle tests.

-## Writing your own matchers
+## How to write your own matchers

-Writing your own matchers is a great way of building a re-usable, composable library for your domain code.

-### How to

-A matcher is a function that takes the _thing_ you're trying to match against, returning a result
+Reminder: a matcher is a function that takes the _thing_ you're trying to match against, returning a result

 ```go
 type Matcher[T any] func(T) MatchResult